verifereum/funding/vyper/vyper-verified-compilation.md

 Our project builds upon and extends several research areas:

 1. **EVM Formalisations**: Previous and current work includes formalisations in [K](https://doi.org/10.1109/CSF.2018.00022), [Lean4](https://github.com/NethermindEth/EVMYulLean), [Dafny](https://github.com/Consensys/evm-dafny), [ACL2](https://www.kestrel.edu/research/ethereum/), [Coq](https://doi.org/10.48550/arXiv.1810.04828), and [Isabelle/HOL](https://doi.org/10.1145/316708); additionally there are executable specifications such as [EELS](https://github.com/ethereum/execution-specs/) and [hevm](https://github.com/ethereum/hevm).
 Each of these approaches has different strengths and weaknesses, although some are incomplete or no longer maintained.
 Our HOL4 formalisation will be both comprehensive and maintained, and leverage the strengths of HOL4.
 Unlike K or Dafny which are based on first-order logic, HOL4 is based on higher-order logic whose semantics are [much more expressive](https://philpapers.org/rec/FARTSV).
-This allows for more complex and comprehensive proofs, beyond simple assertions about a contract's expected behavior.
+This allows for more complex and comprehensive proofs, beyond simple assertions about a contract's expected behaviour.
 HOL4 has been [formally proven sound](https://www.cl.cam.ac.uk/~jrh13/papers/holhol.html) and has a very small and well reviewed kernel.

 2. **Verified Compilation**: Projects like [CompCert](https://doi.org/10.1145/1538788.1538814) and [CakeML](https://doi.org/10.1145/2578855.2535841) have demonstrated the feasibility of verified compilation for conventional languages.
 Our work extends these techniques to the domain-specific challenges of smart-contract languages.